Chris T. Morris (Chairman)

-Carl P. Wylie is retired after 37 years with the Department of the Treasury in Information Technology.
-Throughout his career, he managed a data center, established a disaster recovery site and managed workstation support for the Office of the Secretary.
-He is a former Year II C.S.
-Lewis Fellow, and has served for 10 years as a mentor for C. S. Lewis Fellows.
-Carl has a BS in Mathematics from Auburn University and has an MS in Information (Computer) Science from Georgia Tech.
-He and his wife Kareen have two children and five grandchildren and attend Fourth Presbyterian Church where he serves as an Elder.
+Carl P. Wylie (Secretary) is retired after 37 years with the Department of the Treasury in Information Technology.
+In his career, he managed a data center, established a disaster recovery site and managed workstation and email support for the Office of the Secretary.
+He is a former Year Two C.S.
+Lewis Fellow, and has served for over 12 years as a mentor for C. S. Lewis Fellows.
+Carl has a B.S. in Mathematics from Auburn University and an M.S. in Information (Computer) Science from Georgia Tech.
+He and his wife, Kareen, have two children and seven grandchildren and attend Fourth Presbyterian Church where he has served as an Elder.

 Mary Brennan has served as an advisor to newly formed Christian non-profits and worked in the White House and business world.
 She is a C.S.
 Lewis Fellow and Mentor and has a passion for discipling women.
 She has a BA in biblical studies from Wheaton College.
 She has four wonderful grown children and lives in Orlando, Florida.

 Sandor Der is a C.S.
 Lewis Fellow and a Mentor.
 He has been an active member of the Falls Church Anglican for over 20 years.
 He has worked in the fields of data analytics, machine learning, artificial intelligence, signal processing, and computational optimization, and taught courses in probability and information theory.
 He has a Ph.D. from the University of Maryland, College Park, and is a long time resident of northern Virginia.